yowls/dotfiles/.config/herbstluftwm/README.md

 If you want to add a program, put **"run"** at the beginning of the line, because it is verified that it is not running.
 This is defined in the same function run.
 Otherwise, if you have, for example, the terminal open and reloads, it will spawn again as if it were starting.

-### Panel
+### Bar
-**File name: "PbThemes/polybar.ini"**

-Set the config for the panel, but **not for launch it explicitly**.<br>
-In this case, i use polybar as panel, so herbstluft call this file to set the config.<br>
+In this case, i use polybar as bar, so herbstluft call this file to set the config.<br>
 The call is produced in [here](https://github.com/yowls/dotfiles/blob/debian/.config/herbstluftwm/autostart#L29)<br>
-*For more information enter in the* [Polybar Themes Folder](https://github.com/yowls/dotfiles/tree/debian/.config/herbstluftwm/PbThemes)
+*For more information enter in the* [Polybar Themes Folder](https://github.com/yowls/dotfiles/tree/debian/.config/polybar)

-You can not use Polybar, and use the bar you want, such as dzen2,tint2, etc. Just delete [This Line](https://github.com/yowls/dotfiles/blob/debian/.config/herbstluftwm/autostart#L55) and replace it with the program of your choice.
+You may not use Polybar, and use the bar you want, such as dzen2,tint2, etc. Just delete [This Line](https://github.com/yowls/dotfiles/blob/debian/.config/herbstluftwm/autostart#L55) and replace it with the program of your choice.

 ## To Do
 Things that one day gonna make